HiceS/mirabuf/README.md

 Open source file definition for storing, rendering, and physical data from generic 3D model assemblies.

+You can find build artifacts from the latest build under the Actions Tab

+- python
+- cpp
+- java

 ## Data Structure

 Right now the data structure represents the below diagram, however it is fairly configurable on a per use case basis.